 What exercise can I do for free?

 If you are worried about the cost of exercise, there are activities you can do for free such as long walks, jogging and cycling.
 There are various workouts available on the web that you can do on your own for a start see get fit for free on the NHS website.

 How much will it cost me?

 The cost of using Leisure Centres vary depending on your age, whether you employed or unemployed and whether you pay as you go or have a membership.
-North Country Leisure's website has details of Leisure Card and Leisure Card PLUS cards.

 What is a GP exercise referral?